User rights & responsibilities

 User rights & responsibilities - Vietnamese (87kb, pdf)

 Please note that if agencies use these brochures with the HACC Logo, they must be signatories to the HACC Logo Deed of Sub-Licence.
-For details, please contact Christine Adams (Christine.Adams@dhs.vic.gov.au), or your Regional DHS HACC Program Adviser, through your Regional DHS Office at www.dhs.vic.gov.au/regional.htm.
+For details, please contact Vivienne Fernandes (firstname.lastname@example.org), or your regional Department of Health, HACC Program Adviser, through your regional Department of Health office at www.health.vic.gov.au/regions.

 top of page